 Many tools model “published” as a version pointer.
 EQQ models it as a state machine because most of what breaks production data is the transition, not the version.
 By making the transition explicit, EQQ gives you a natural place to hang validation, approval, and rollback.

-Typical flow
+Typical promotion flow

-Analyst drafts in In Process → Saved to park overnight → Generated to validate against the schema → Active when a reviewer signs off → Inactive when the question is no longer needed → Void at end-of-year cleanup.
+Analyst drafts in In Process → All Saved to park overnight → Generated to validate against the schema → Active when a reviewer signs off → Inactive when the question is no longer needed → Void at end-of-year cleanup.

-Compliance and audit
+Built-in compliance and audit trail

 Every state change is logged: who, when, from what state, to what state.
 That satisfies most internal compliance frameworks (SOX change control, ISO 27001 change management, HIPAA access controls) without bolting on a separate workflow tool.